 So, you're ready to get those overgrown nails trimmed.
 Just know, you won't be able to get it all done at one.
 This is because the "quick" of the nail (the pink part on the bottom of the nail) grows out with the nail.
 If your dog's nails are overgrown, the quick will be really long.

-If you accidently cut the quick, your dog will get hurt and it will bleed.
+If you accidentally cut the quick, your dog will get hurt and it will bleed.
 This will definitely teach your dog that nail trims are scary so be very careful here.
 Have some styptic powder on hand to stop the bleeding by dipping your dogs nail into the powder.
 Keep reassuring your dog so they don't associate nail trimming with a negative or bad experience.

 One tip is to use a flashlight and shine it behind or underneath the nail.
 It will easily show you the quick.